gongahkia/nidus-core/README.md

 #### General

-* Debug the current /landing page issue with perplexity
+* Debug the current occasional auth error i encounter when accessing /landing page issue with perplexity, check if its a filepath issue
+* Ensure form submission to firebase for interest_submission is working
+* After resolving that, ensure all original functionality of the core ./ app is also working
 * Then debug vercel deployment
 * Make small visual and aesthetic modifications to /landing/page.tsx
 * Then redirect so the current mission page on the main dashboard screen redirects to /landing